-Cruise to one of the Black Sea's most noteworthy ports
+Cruise to One of the Black Sea’s Most Important & Historical Ports

 This specially constructed building houses a 365 foot painting by F. Roubaud that portrays the 1855 siege of Sevastopol in the Crimean War.

 Now the site of well preserved ruins, this former Greek town was founded in early 400 BC.
 The city had a role in spreading Christianity across Ukraine.
 The ruins include a theater, marble columns, defensive fortifications, and Roman temples.
 A museum on site displays various artifacts uncovered during archaeological excavations.